Sergei29/secret-escapes-tech-test/README.md

 - Review my code once more - it is far from being ready to ship in prod, I believe there are some bugs(eg. see back to results button glitch)
 - Add and setup automation tests with jest and RTL
 - Add pre-commit safeguards like husky for lint, format, type, unit tests adn build checks
+- Homepage: would be great to add some initially pre-fetched info on various Featured Hot locations, so when the user loads page for the first time - there is something useful and interesting is already available.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).